Wizni4/local-spark-cluster/README.md

 # Local Spark Cluster Repository

+Have you ever wanted to run Spark scripts locally to quickly test if your code works before using a cloud platform?​

+This local Spark cluster setup is designed specifically for that purpose – giving you the ability to run and test your Spark scripts right on your own machine.​

-## Purpose
+## Purpose:​

-This repository contains a Docker-based setup for a Spark cluster to run Pyspark scripts.

-It offers a containerized Spark environment that allows users to run small Spark scripts locally for testing and verification purposes.
+- **Test small Spark scripts quickly**: Run code to verify functionality

+- **Local Spark environment**: Use when platforms like Databricks or AWS EMR are unavailable or unnecessary.

+- **Training and learning**: Provides a simple setup for practicing and learning Spark.​​

 ## Repository Structure